01DarshanPatni/wassup/README.md

 Install npm and download all the dependencies (express,nodemon) using npm install express/nodemon.
 And then run mpm run dev command as it connects to local port 3000.

-Here is a pic showing the same-
+Here is a pic showing the working of the web app-
 ![picture](https://github.com/01DarshanPatni/wassup/assets/95132151/4903ef25-803e-4b3a-981b-482e80418727)